aathushankugendran/SDC/README.md

 ## Get Involved 🤝

 We welcome contributions from developers, researchers, and therapists passionate about improving pediatric care through technology.
 Feel free to fork the repository, submit pull requests, or open issues with ideas or suggestions!

-## License 📄

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.